Northampton United Methodist Church

 First Christian Church, located on the corner of Second Street and Stow Avenue, invites all to come and explore faith in Sunday School, small groups, or worship.

-FCC in conjunction with Cuyahoga Falls School District, St. John's Episcopal, and First Methodist Church have completed the community garden located in the church park between the three churches.
+FCC in conjunction with Cuyahoga Falls School District, St. John's Episcopal, and First Methodist Church has completed the community garden located in the church park between the three churches.
 The community is invited to stop by and see its progress.

 FCC will have a hospitality table at Akron Pride Aug.
 26. The congregation is collecting water bottle donations to distribute to the people at the festival.
 Donations can be dropped off at the church office during the week or on Sunday mornings after service.